What is Human Trafficking?

-- Isolation from family members and members of their ethnic and religious community
+- Isolation from family members and friends;

-- Telling victims they will be imprisoned or deported for immigration violations if they contact authorities
+- Telling victims they will be imprisoned or deported for immigration violations if they contact authorities;

-- Control of the victims' money - e.g., holding their money for "safe-keeping"
+- Control of the victims' money: e.g., holding their money for "safe-keeping."

-- The recruitment, harboring, transportation, provision, or obtaining of a person for labor or services, through the use of force, fraud, or coercion for the purposes of subjection to involuntary servitude, peonage, debt bondage, or slavery.
+- The recruitment, harboring, transportation, provision, or obtaining of a person for labor or services, through the use of force, fraud, or coercion for the purpose of subjection to involuntary servitude, peonage, debt bondage, or slavery.

 A “commercial sex act” means any sex act on account of which anything of value is given to or received by any person.